30+ Best Living Books for Boys {Strong and Meaningful}

 The Wind in the Willows By Kenneth Grahame

-A true classic of friendship and adventure, The Wind in the Willows draws boys into the cozy yet daring world of Mole, Rat, Badger, and of course, the unforgettable Toad.
-It’s equal parts wild adventures and quiet reflection, teaching boys that courage and loyalty come in many different forms.
+A true classic of friendship and adventure, The Wind in the Willows draws boys into the cozy yet lively world of Mole, Rat, Badger, and the unforgettable Mr. Toad.
+Through their adventures, your boys will see that courage can mean facing danger, admitting a mistake, or doing what is right.
+They also learn that loyalty means helping a friend, keeping your word, and standing by others when things become difficult.

 Find it here: The Wind in the Willows